shoganhennessy/Econ_text_data/Blog_post_exploration/1_NBER_working_papers.md

 plausible estimate regions.

-To see in granual detail, the words at the extreme of these sentiments withing published and unpublished papers.
+To see in granual detail, the words at the extreme of these sentiments within published and unpublished papers.

 <img src="1_NBER_working_papers_files/figure-gfm/unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

 Take a look at the words used here.
-I can’t for one draw a specific difference in themes, so perhaps the NBER papers that do get published vs those that don’t really aren’t so different\!
+I can’t for one draw a specific difference in themes, so perhaps the NBER papers that do get published vs unpublished really are not so different\!

 ### Conclusion: the wider economics publishing pipeline

-This was just a quick dive in to some data I’ve been collecting and working with recently, a way of documenting things that I have looked at and practicing writing at the same time.
+This was a quick dive in to some data I’ve been collecting and working with recently, a way of documenting things that I have looked over, practising writing at the same time.

-I hope you enjoyed the post; I have some bigger ideas in the work research in this area beyond the small scope of publication outcomes of the NBER working papers.
-Follow on for updates over the next few months as I collect more data sources, get a better idea of what I’m dealing with and form a more direct research question.
+I hope you enjoyed the post; I have some bigger ideas in the work beyond the scope of publication outcomes of the NBER working papers.
+Follow for updates over the next few months as I collect more data sources, get a better idea of what I’m dealing with and form a more direct research question.

 *Note:* text analysis methods and code in R are inspired by an [older post on political tweets](http://varianceexplained.org/r/trump-tweets),